-You'll have to add on much of the Array interface on required but there isn't any year and this.
+You'll have to add so much of the Array interface as required but there isn't anyway round this.
 If '''

 You'll have to add as much of the Array interface as required but there isn't any way round this.
 If you inherit from Array then you end up having to do the same for One<> anyway and I think it makes more sense this way personally.